Skip to search results

 The revenue model

-FY25 up-front premium captured by originating lenders on 7(a) guaranteed-portion sales: ~$1.15 billion.
-Premium as a share of FY25 Year-1 industry lender revenue on the full 7(a) book: ~46 percent.
-Not a footnote.
-Not a side business.
-Roughly half of what the 7(a) lending industry earned in Year 1 of FY25 was gain-on-sale.
+Estimated FY25 up-front premium captured by originating lenders on 7(a) guaranteed-portion sales comes to about $1.15 billion, roughly 46 percent of FY25 Year-1 industry lender revenue on the full 7(a) book (honest range 40–52%).
+Per-loan premiums are not published, so this is a model output over the aggregated SBA 7(a) Premium Tables distribution; the finding holds across the honest range.
 (7(a), FY25, n=26,166, $12.46B sold guaranteed at vol-wtd ~109.2 per SBA 7(a) Premium Tables PDF)

 FY25 sector — Year-1 7(a) lender revenue